pongasoft/re-cmake/README.md

 * completely isolated build (no polluting the source tree)
 * much faster builds (due to proper dependency management, no need to recompile everything all the time)
 * proper integration with IDEs for debugging (for example starting Recon from CLion in debug mode and putting a breakpoint in the source tree)
-* native toolchain builds allowing for non sandboxed builds for easy development (use of `std::string`, `std::cout`, etc...)
+* native toolchain builds allowing for non-sandboxed builds for easy development (use of `std::string`, `std::cout`, etc...)
 * easy to use script (`re.sh` for macOS, `re.bat` for Windows) to invoke all the various phases of the build so no need to remember long and complicated syntax

 Requirements